SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 See nanjIyar‘s introduction.

 Fifth pAsuram.
 Third pAsuram and this pAsuram are directly connected; in the fourth pAsuram, the loss to worldly people was highlighted by AzhwAr since he happened to think about it. emperumAn asks “Why are you saying ‘gOvindhA paNburaikka mAttEnE‘?
-Leave aside the loss to worldly people, since you are blessed with pristine knowledge by me, you are different (and much wiser) than them; not only you are different from worldly people, you are also different from the residents of paramapadham; why don’t you speak about me?” and AzhwAr replies “you have bestowed pristine knowledge to me, but you have not converted yourself to be ‘limited’ [i.e., emperumAn‘s greatness is unlimited and cannot be spoken comprehensively]”.
+Leave aside the loss to worldly people, since you are blessed with pristine knowledge by me, you are different from them (and much wiser) ; not only are you different from worldly people, you are also different from the residents of paramapadham; why don’t you speak about me?” and AzhwAr replies “you have bestowed pristine knowledge to me, but you have not converted yourself to be ‘limited’ [i.e., emperumAn‘s greatness is unlimited and cannot be spoken comprehensively]”.

 varundhAdha arundhavaththa malar kadhirin sudar udambAy